-Darren Criss and Mia Swier's wedding sounds like it was straight out of a fairy tale—the Tim Burton kind, not the Disney—and we are so here for it.
-The couple was married in New Orleans this past weekend, in front of friends like Lea Michele, John Stamos, and Lance Bass, and their goal was to keep things as untraditional as can be.
-Vogue got an inside look at the four-day party, complete with '80s prom night and swamp tour.
+Darren Criss and Mia Swier's wedding sounds like it was straight out of a fairy tale—the Tim Burton kind, not Disney—and we are so here for it.
+The couple, who was married in New Orleans in early 2019 in front of friends like Lea Michele, John Stamos, and Lance Bass, made it their goal was to keep things as untraditional as can be.
+Vogue got an inside look at the four-day party, complete with an '80s prom night and swamp tour.
 And the part we can't stop obsessing over?
 Swier's incredible and unexpected Vera Wang wedding dress.

 Criss and Swier pledged to do things their way when it came to the wedding day, and it all started with their choice in wedding fashion.
 While the Glee star's custom Giorgio Armani off-white tux set the stage for a unique take on men's wedding fashion, Swier's gorgeous strapless crepe gown with a full tulle skirt seemed classic from the outside.
 But Wang paired the look with a cathedral-length veil accented in black Chantilly lace and white Doc Martens, adding to the event's overall artsy vibes.
 “Mia is a free-spirit, artistic, passionate, a musician in her own right!” designer Vera Wang, who was there herself to dress Swier the morning of the wedding, told Vogue.
 “I envisioned this dress with a bodice of vintage detail and exposed garters dripping over a bed of distressed tulle!
 I cannot think of a more seductive, playful, or charming look for such a unique bride.”